 • black felt-tip pen

-Tell students to write a number on each card.
-They must write a whole number, an integer, a fraction, a decimal and a percent.
-Target certain students to ensure that there are percents over 100% and under 1%.
+Ask students to write one number on each card and include one of each of the following: a whole number, an integer, a fraction, a decimal and a percent.
+Target certain students to ensure that there are percentages over 100% and under 1%.

 Fractions Decimal Numbers Percents

-Each student gives their 5 cards to another student in the class.
-The student has the task of placing each number (5) in the correct column of the chart and then converting them into the other forms, making sure to maintain equivalence.
+Ask students to exchange five cards with another student in the class.
+Each student will then place their new set of five numbers in the correct column of their chart and then convert them into the other forms, making sure to maintain equivalence.

 Prepare paper strips with statements about purchasing goods.